Icealert/maindemo/README.md

-# Arduino IoT Dashboard
+# IceAlert - Ice Machine Monitoring System

-A real-time web dashboard for monitoring and controlling Arduino IoT devices.
+A real-time web dashboard for monitoring and controlling Arduino IoT devices, specifically designed for ice machine monitoring.
 Built with Node.js and vanilla JavaScript, featuring a clean and responsive UI using TailwindCSS.

+**Note: This application is being developed for a specific undisclosed client and is currently in BETA.**

 ## Features